-Breast implants are measured in cubic centimeters or cc3—the higher the number, the larger the implant.
+When choosing your size, remember that breast implants are measured in ccs—the higher the number, the larger the implant.
 Most implants can hold at least 400 ccs of filler (sometimes more), and about every 150 to 200 ccs equates to an increase of approximately one to one-and-a-half cup sizes.
-To determine the ideal implant size for you, the width of your breast needs to be taken into consideration.
+To determine the ideal implant size for you, the width of your breast and tissue needs to be taken into consideration.

 Moderate-profile: Implants with Minimal Projection

 These implants give a small amount of projection and don’t stick out from the chest as much.